-rentals with a residential purpose, entertainment and art.
-Many exemptions are in place (e.g., exports, interest, insurance premiums, real estate).
-Entrepreneurs with annual net sales not exceeding EUR 35,000 are exempt from VAT obligations.
-Non-residents trading in Austria (B2C) are subject to registration immediately, unless they are applying for the OSS (central VAT compliance in their EU-home country).
-Monthly/quarterly returns are filed electronically, and annual returns must be completed by 30 June of the following year.
+VAT compliance in their EU-home country).
+Monthly/ quarterly returns are filed electronically, and annual returns must be completed by June 30 of the following year.
 Companies represented by a tax advisor can have the deadline extended substantially.

-Excise for certain alcoholic drinks (e.g., wine, beer), natural gas, oil, coal, etc. in line with the EU system.
+Excise for certain alcoholic drinks (e.g. wine, beer), natural gas, oil, coal, etc., in line with the EU system.

 According to the domestic tax law, individuals are deemed to be tax resident in Austria if they have their residence or habitual abode in Austria.
-In this case, the individual's worldwide income is subject to Austrian income tax.
+In this case, the individual's global income is subject to Austrian income tax.
 Other individuals are subject to tax on income from their Austrian sources.

 The term income is specified in the Income Tax Act.
-Tax rates are progressive from 0% (for yearly income up to EUR 11,693) to 55% (for yearly income exceeding EUR 1,000,000).
+Tax rates are progressive from 0% (for yearly income up to EUR 12,816) to 55% (for yearly income exceeding EUR 1,000,000).
 Certain allowances are available depending on the taxpayer's family status.
 Income tax on wages is withheld and directly paid to the tax office by the employer.

-Investment income (e.g., interest, dividends, capital gains from investments) is generally subject to a separate tax rate of 27.5%.
+Investment income (e.g. interest, dividends, capital gains from investments) is generally subject to a separate tax rate of 27.5%.
 Capital gains from real estate are subject to a tax rate of 30%.

-Certain private expenses are deductible under conditions (e.g., donations to charities, churches, tax advisory fees, tax losses carried forward).
+Certain private expenses are deductible under various conditions (e.g. donations to charities, churches, tax advisory fees, tax losses carried forward).